-I typically use Conky to show ‘Now Playing’ info from my music player on my desktop.
-But recently I switched to something else — in this post I share it with you!
+I typically use Conky to show a ‘Now Playing’ info from my music player on my Ubuntu desktop.
+But I recently switched to something else, and in this post I tell you more about it!

-Fair warning: if you’re allergic to Electron, averse to bugs, and/or against editing text files to enable/disable features ad hoc, the app this post is about is …Squarely not for you!
+Fair warning: if you’re allergic to Electron, averse to bugs, and/or against editing text files to enable/disable features ad-hoc, the following app is squarely not for you!

 Sunamu: All About The Bling

 Sunamu is a simple desktop widget for Linux (and Windows, though that build is experimental) with one aim: to look good.

 When installed, Sunamu shows the currently playing song on your desktop, including the artist and track name, album title, and cover artwork (if available).

 It works most MPRIS-compatible music players, clients, and command-line tools, including Spotify, Rhythmbox, VLC, Elisa, and more.
 It can also show lyrics (pulled in from an online source) too.

 Its developer describes it as a “music controller whose only purpose is to look as fancy as possible on secondary displays”, and is popular with (and has some settings catering to) streamers in particular.